 What about the other Gibbons released at Angkor?

-On the 1st of July 2020, the forth pair, Borei and Pompoy were released at Angkor.
+On the 1st of July 2020, the third pair, Borei and Pompoy were released at Angkor.
 They are both doing really well so far, adapting to the new forest environment, whilst hanging nearby the release site and feeding station.
 Read more about their release in our blog post here.